karyiteh/ChoreMate/README.md

     Apps & notifications -> Advanced -> Special app access -> Install unknown apps
     (*NOTE:* Might vary across devices).
 2. Download the APK file [here](https://drive.google.com/open?id=1et9CrXPBAlZ9og96hsy0E1YDkqKCDl0I).
-3. Run the APK file on the Android device with "Package Installer" and install it.
+3. Run the APK file on the Android device with "Package Installer".
+4. Tap on "Install" when Package Installer display the prompt "Do you want to install this application?".
+5. The app should be installed on the device.

 ### How-to-run Instructions
 1. Navigate to "Apps" list on your device.